-UBIS is a global university located in Washington, D.C. with instructional sites in Geneva Switzerland and Barcelona Spain, and an administrative center in Boca Raton, FL.
+UBIS is a global institution located in Washington, D.C. with instructional sites in Geneva Switzerland and an administrative center in Boca Raton, FL.

 Washington, DC location is at 1401 H St NW Suite 100, Washington, DC 20005.
 The Washington, DC, location serves as the headquarters and main campus.
 The facility contains desks and office equipment for use by staff and students as needed.